LucheGames/100-days-of-code/log.md

 ### Day 1: April 1, 2018

-**Today's Progress**: Playing with gradients in p5js, working towards a simple interactive sufface that gan sit underneath other game elements.
+**Today's Progress**: Playing with gradients in p5js, working towards a simple interactive sufface that can sit underneath other game elements.

 **Thoughts:** Working on turning my own ideas into reality feels great!